A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: A novel fusion category: Non-commutative and non-Abelian

 To define a spectral monoid $\mathcal{A}_R$, we need to choose $M_3$ appropriately.
 The defining properties of $M_3$ used earlier implied $M_3\, M_1 = -M_3 = M_1\,M_3$ and that $M_3$ takes eigenvectors of $M_2$ with $\pm1$ eigenvalue to the eigenvector of $M_2$ with $0$ eigenvalue.
 Such an $M_3$ can also be of the form

 instead of that given by Eq. \eqref{Eq:M3}.
 However, for the above choice $M_3^2 = I-M_1$, and therefore $M_3^2$ supported on a single edge does not produce an energy eigenstate when it acts on any ground state.
 This violates the closure property required of $\mathcal{A}_R$.

-With $M_3$ chosen as given by Eq. \eqref{Eq:M3} we are able to obtain a spectral monoid $\mathcal{A}_R$.
+We can demonstrate that $M_3$ defined by \eqref{Eq:M3} acting on a single edge is part of the spectral monoid $\mathcal{A}_R$.
 To see this let us define $M_4$ as below

 We find that

 Note that $M_4$ anti-commutes with $M_1$ (while we recall that $M_3$ commutes with $M_1$).
 We can readily see that $M_4$ supported on a single edge will create zero flux face excitations on the two overlapping faces and also excite the two overlapping vertices to $-1$ eigenvalues of $A_v$.
 It is thus a hybrid excitation.
 Furthermore we recall that any ground state is invariant under the action of $M_2^2$ supported on a single edge, while $M_1^2 = I$.
 The product of $M_1$ and $M_2$ acting on a single edge creates a hybrid dyonic excitation $d$ in which the two adjacent faces have $-1$ eigenvalues of $B_f$ and the two adjacent vertices have $-1$ eigenvalues of $A_v$.
 The remaining products are readily deduced.
 We conclude that the set of operators generated by the action of $M_1$, $M_2$ and $M_3$ on a single edge indeed forms a monoid each element of which generates an energy eigenstate when it acts on a ground state.
 It is a complete set as we generate all possible combinations of the eigenvalues of $A_v$ for the two overlapping vertices and eigenvalues of $B_f$ for the two overlapping faces that are different from $1$, and it is also a minimal set as $M_1$, $M_2$ and $M_3$ form a minimal set of generators for the set of operators which can produce all such excitations by acting on a ground state.
 Finally, this set satisfies closure in the sense mentioned above.